biiuug/Labyrinth-of-Polygons-/README.md

 ## Functional Requirements:
 Every UI interaction between the player and the game is achieved by using MVC style (ie. Buttons, Inputs, Clicks).
 What’s below are functionalities which utilized special architectural styles.
- - Before starting the game, player can choose the difficulty level (differed by number of enemies, gold income etc)
-   - This is achieved by using Blackboard style in game.
-Since all data are stored in game manager, it is simple to alter those properties and apply to game.
+ - Before starting the game, player can choose the difficulty level (differed by number of enemies, gold income etc) -The use of Blackboard style achieves the selection of the difficulty level.
+Since the game manager stores all the sorted data, altering those properties and apply to game is simple.

  - Some enemies can fire to damage the towers.
    - This functionality is achieved by combining the Publish Subscribe style and  the Pipe and Filter style.
 While the Publish-Subscribe style realized the attack between towers and enemies, the Pipe and Filter style guaranteed an intellectual selection of target to attack for both tower and enemy.